mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/unit-of-measure.md

 - Column: if at least some of those dimensions are placed in Columns and none in Rows or Row Sections
 - Cell: if at least some of those dimensions are placed in Rows or Row Sections and some others are placed in Columns

+When a related non-mandatory UoM attribute is attached at observation level (and thus to all dimensions) but the data message contains only one single attribute value, then a display is still not generally possible in the sub-header.
+This is because the nature of the attribute type implies that there isn't any guarantee that all observations are actually using the provided attribute value, as some observations might not have that attribute value defined.
+Our high performance objectif for the table generation doesn't allow for looping over all observations to verify that no observation misses that attribute value.

 ---

 ### Examples